GothenburgBitFactory/bugwarrior/bugwarrior/docs/other-services/tutorial.rst

   service = gitbug

 The ``path`` is the only particular detail required to access our local git-bug instance.
 You'll likely need additional details such as a username and token to authenticate to the service.
 Look at how you accessed the API in step 1 and ask yourself which components need to be configurable.

+The ``KEYRING_SERVICE`` attribute is a format string that returns a string identifier for secrets in the keyring.
+Ideally, this string uniquely identifies a given instance of the service when it is possible to have multiple instances of the service configured.
+Service configuration values may be referenced by field name, such as ``{path}``.

 The ``import_labels_as_tags`` and ``port`` attributes create optional configuration fields to allow customization of bugwarrior behavior.